AriFordsham/GHCWiki/debugging/runtime-system.md

 ## Debugging the runtime system

-If you link with `-debug` you'll get the "debugging RTS".
+If you link with `-debug` you'll get the "debugging RTS" (the debugging [way](commentary/rts/compiler-ways)).
 This has some extra consistency checking (which makes it run a little slower), and has lots of logging infrastructure to tell what is going on.

 The extra features are controlled with the `-D` runtime system flag.
 So you might say